Our Instructors

 Hannah Fuerst, Director

-Hannah Fuerst (Music for Little Ones, Voice, Piano, Clarinet) has set herself apart as an exceptional music educator in private lesson settings, group classes, educational outreach, and as a curriculum developer.
+Hannah Fuerst (Voice, Piano, Clarinet, Group class curriculum writer) has set herself apart as an exceptional music educator in private lesson settings, group classes, educational outreach, and as a curriculum developer.
 In addition to serving as the Director of AAM she serves as a consultant and guest teacher for Opera San Jose’s educational outreach department.
 Ms. Fuerst holds Bachelor’s and Master’s degrees in Classical Voice Performance from the Manhattan School of Music.
 Hannah relocated to San Jose in March 2020 after teaching music in New York City for 10 years.
-Her students have enjoyed top marks in the NY State music exams, admission to top pre-college programs, and have gone on to competitive music and drama university programs nationwide.
-A founding piano and voice teacher with the Royal Conservatory Achievement Program, she has also served as the Director of Early Childhood Education for the acclaimed Larchmont Music Academy since 2011.
+Her students have enjoyed top marks in the ABRSM exams, Certificate of Merit, NY State music exams, admission to top pre-college programs, and have gone on to competitive music and drama university programs nationwide.
+A founding piano and voice teacher with the Royal Conservatory Achievement Program, she also served as the Director of Early Childhood Education for the acclaimed Larchmont Music Academy from 2011-2022.
 She has performed leading operatic roles with major companies such as Aspen Opera Theatre Center, Bronx Opera, and American Opera Projects, and she has been a featured soloist with the San Jose Chamber Orchestra and the San Jose Symphonic Choir.
 She appeared with Opera San Jose until the 2019-20 season was cut short, and she has extensive experience in musical theater and contemporary classical music.
 Ms. Fuerst encourages each student to develop their full potential through mindful practice, thoughtful repertoire choices, and by nurturing a fundamental enjoyment of expression through music.
 She created the Music for Little Ones curriculum along with Larchmont Music Academy and is passionate about constantly updating curriculum to best fit the needs and interests of tiny musicians and the grownups who accompany them.
 The in-school general music classes offered my AAM feature Hannah’s own elementary curriculum.
 This curriculum stands out among elementary music curricula with its instrumental focus and the breadth of musical styles/genres/cultures of origin represented. www.hannahfuerst.com

 Pianist Hyejeong Ahn was born, raised, and studied in Korea.
 She studied at the Seoul National University College of Music, the best university in Korea, where she majored in piano and won the ‘Piano Concerto Competition’ within the university.
 She subsequently moved to Italy and entered the Verdi Conservatory in Milan, where her musical abilities were recognized and she earned her diploma by obtaining a grade 10, the highest grade, on her grade placement exam.
 She is has also worked as a collaborative pianist to many operas and vocal works, and she has performed on stage in recital with singers.
 From 1996 to 2023, she continued her teaching and performing activities as a professor at Jeju Tourism University, where she also served as head of the music department.
 She has continued to perform solo, with orchestras, as a collaborative pianist, and as a piano duo.
 In addition to her solo activities, she also likes ensembles where she collaborates with various performers, so she founded an organization called 'Jeju Piano Ensemble' and has been working to develop local music through various performances.
 Additionally, her interest in the impact of music on young children developed, leading her to obtain a master's and doctoral degrees in early childhood education.
 Hyejeong knows the characteristics of children well, and she is also passionate about helping children and adults grow through music.
 Hyejeong has been playing piano and teaching students for over 30 years, and she finds joy in seeing her students grow and being of help to them.